zalando-zmon/zmon-docs/docs/user/check-ref/kairosdb_wrapper.rst

     :param name: Metric name.
     :type name: str

     :param group_by: List of fields to group by.
-Currently ignored.
     :type group_by: list

     :param tags: Filtering tags.